rust-lang/book/src/ch01-02-hello-world.md

 If we list the files in the `hello_cargo` directory, we can see that Cargo has generated two files and one directory for us: a `Cargo.toml` and a `src` directory with a `main.rs` file inside.
-It has also initialized a new `git` repository in the `hello_cargo` directory for us; you can change this to use a different version control system, or no version control system, by using the `--vcs` flag.
+It has also initialized a new `git` repository in the `hello_cargo` directory for us, along with a `.gitignore` file; you can change this to use a different version control system, or no version control system, by using the `--vcs` flag.

 Open up `Cargo.toml` in your text editor of choice.
 It should look something like this: